Masters of Science in Computational Science and Engineering

 - MIT graduate application fee of $75.

-Receipt of your application will be automatically acknowledged via email, however the status of your application will not be changed to complete until we have received all pieces listed above.
+Receipt of your application will be automatically acknowledged via email, however the status of your application will not be changed to complete until we have received all pieces listed above and manually marked it as complete.
 You can return to the application site to check the status of your recommendation letters and review your application for completeness.
 While it may be possible for you to make updates to portions of your application after you have submitted it, please realize your application may have already been reviewed and therefore the updates will not be seen.
 Please do everything possible to ensure your application is final when you hit the submit button.

 Degree Requirements for Admission